johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 Now, suppose the murder weapon is unknown, but there are also only two possibilities (the candlestick or the lead pipe).
 This adds another two possibilities-worth of uncertainty.

-The total uncertainty isn't additive—it's multiplicative.
+The possibilities aren't additive -- they're multiplicative.
 There are $2 \times 2 = 4$ possible combinations of suspect and weapon, so the overall uncertainty is four possibilities.

 ## Log Scale

-Now *intuitively*, it feels like uncertainty should be something we can "add up".
-And further, if there is only 1 possibility, it seems like uncertainty should be zero.
-Measuring uncertainty as the log of the number of possibilities aligns better with this intuition.
+Now intuitively, it feels like uncertainty should be something we can "add up".
+And further, we have already said if there is only 1 possibility, uncertainty should be zero.
+Uncertainty measured as the log of the number of possibilities meets these criteria.

 So the uncertainty about the suspect becomes $log(2) = 1$, and uncertainty about the weapon is also $log(2) = 1$.
 The total uncertainty becomes $log(2) + log(2) = log(4) = 2$.

 A log scale is especially useful when the number of possibilities is large.
 Suppose there are 1,000,000 suspects.
 Multiplying this by possibilities for weapons, motives, times of death, etc., can yield trillions of combinations.

-If there are a trillion possibilities, instead of saying there's "1,000,000,000,000 possibilities-worth" of uncertainty, we measure it as $log(1,000,000,000,000) = 39.86$ bits of uncertainty.
+If there are a trillion possibilities, instead of saying there's "1,000,000,000,000 possibilities-worth" of uncertainty, we say there are $log(1,000,000,000,000) = 39.86$ bits of uncertainty.

 *Bits?* Where did that come from?
 Bits are a unit of **information**, not uncertainty!
 But in fact information and uncertainty are closely related and can be measured on the same scale.